 “There is definitely a ground swell toward voluntary benefits,” said Albanese, who has worked in the group health arena for Aon, Marsh, Deloitte & Touche and Blue Shield of California.

-The mounting number of options has led Heffernan to gear up to provide employers overwhelmed by the options — or those that need of more help for their employees — services like enrollment support.
+The mounting number of options has led Heffernan to gear up to provide employers overwhelmed by the options – or that in need of more help for their employees – services like enrollment support.

 “A lot of employers, they just can’t be present enough with the employees,” Albanese said.

-Albanese’s bottom line: It’s all about alternatives.
+Albanese’s Bottom-line: It’s all about alternatives.

 “With healthcare reform there’s definitely a trend toward people looking for innovative alternatives in the medical arena,” she said.

 Employee wellness is one alternative Heffernan is pushing.
 In fact, the agency itself has a dedicated wellness expert in its office.